High Quality People Are Always Worth Betting On

 Especially when we make a bad bet.

-It’s been my experience that people work with to solve issues in business also have a way of reaching out when something personal arises.
+It’s my experience that people we work with to solve issues in business also have a way of reaching out when something personal arises.
 With insight comes the ability for emotional transference, says Freud, and vice versa.
 So it goes for colleagues and clients, good partners and good friends who do the same.
 They draw you in, where others see a ledge.